GaneshRavi22/object-tracking/README.md

     ```bash
    python src/messaging/frame_producer.py
    ```
-   This process also open a Window titled `Producer` where the frames read from webcam will be displayed.
+   This process also open a Window titled `Producer` where the frames read from web-cam will be displayed.
+   Press `esc` to quit this window.
 4. Execute the following command to run the Consumer process which will read frames from the Kafka topic
     ```bash
    python src/messaging/frame_consumer.py
    ```
    This process also open a Window titled `Consumer` where the frames read from the Kafka topic will be displayed.
+   Press `esc` to quit this window.